-Now, I work on the center’s Communications Staff.
+Now, I work on the center’s Education & Outreach Staff.
 I write about what the Center for Veterinary Medicine does to protect the health of animals and people.
 It’s a great way to combine my veterinary knowledge with my writing skills.

 Did you have an interest in animals when you were a kid?

 Most definitely.
 My family is a bunch of animal lovers.
 Growing up, we always had at least two cats (sometimes up to four cats at one time) and one big dog, a Newfoundland first and then a white German shepherd.
 We also had an assortment of gerbils, hamsters, and fish.
 For five years, my older brother had a pet Garter snake named Snakiepoo.
 We never found out if Snakiepoo was a girl or a boy, but we always referred to the snake as a she.
 He brought her home from school in his lunchbox one day, to my mother’s dismay.
 Snakiepoo was a pretty nice snake, but the one time I was brave enough to hold her, she pooped on me.
 Maybe that’s why I like snakes in the wild but don’t want another one as a pet!